greenelab/meta-review/manuscript.md

 Concepts for the future of scholarly publishing extend beyond collaborative writing [@WDvu1SAV; @ILhLpgTs].
 Bookdown [@1BISa1RLr] and Pandoc Scholar [@17wKkS4DV] both extend traditional Markdown to better support publishing.
-Examples of continuous integration to automate manuscript generation include [gh-publisher](https://github.com/ewanmellor/gh-publisher) and Continuous Publishing [@nqeDrtsc], which was used to produce the book Opening Science [@ujrfOBM1].
+Examples of continuous integration to automate manuscript generation include [gh-publisher](https://github.com/ewanmellor/gh-publisher) and [jekyll-travis](https://github.com/mfenner/jekyll-travis), which was used to produce a [continuously published webpage](http://book.openingscience.org/) for the Opening Science book [@nqeDrtsc; @ujrfOBM1].
 Binder [@Q20Bxdsr], Distill journal articles [@MHNCSD5I], Idyll [@1ESo5MNnB], and Stencila [@BWMf57EM; @KLKZcPlg] support manuscripts with interactive graphics and close integration with the underlying code.
 As an open source project, Manubot can be extended to adopt best practices from these other emerging platforms.